PhoenixTales/wiki.gothicarchive.org/locations.md

 - hilly area
 - famous for vineyards

+## Demon World
+- accessible from portal in _Temple Of Sleeper_ and under the _Stone Circle Of The Damned_
+- _arch demons_ live there and fight each other
+- according to early designs, player was supposed to be able to enter it, or even accidentally help a demon enter the world of living

 ## Great Northern Plains
 - `Following the heavy battles in the north, every countryman now knows how to use a bow and arrows`
 - `Hoards of orcs invading the land from the North` (old official website)